SahOnBoarded/SahOnBoarded/README.md

 - :wave: Hi, I’m Sahana, :woman:
 - :books: I’m pursuing Masters in Computer Science at University of Stuttgart.
-- I am interested to colleberate on projects related to Computer Vision and Eye tracking or on Automotive embedded systems.
+- I am interested to colleberate on projects related to Automotive embedded systems.
 - For further information and queries, please reach out to me :envelope:
 - on LinkedIn at https://www.linkedin.com/in/kmsahana/ or via email at st188893@stud.uni-stuttgart.de